nestybox/sysbox/README.md

 Here is a short list; the Sysbox issue tracker has many more.

 -   Support for more Linux distros.

--   Support for deploying system containers with Kubernetes (almost ready, see [here](https://github.com/nestybox/sysbox-pods-preview) for a preview).

 -   More improvements to procfs and sysfs virtualization.